 “Laugh all you want.
 I got us inside.”
 I raise my arms forward.
 This may be my one strong suit, grapplers that is.
 He’s right about the hair-brained ideas I scheme.
 I really don’t think them through.

-Nothing could be worse than falling to your own death.
+There’s nothing worse than floating to your death.

 Remind me never to speculate the ‘worst thing’ again.

 He shoves the point of it into my chest with force.
 I can feel my heart eating my ribs alive, voraciously trying to escape.
 It was ‘live with him or die by him.’
 I’ve always known that.
-He grits his teeth and then spins on his heel.
+He grits his teeth, lowers the gun, and spins on his heel.
 He takes the helm, leading the three of us into the dark hallway.
 As he floats through, he lowers himself to the floor.
 After a moment of fidgeting, his boots clamp down.
 Magnets are a brilliant thing.

 I whip around to the noise as we turn the corner.

-The doors shut.
+The doors latch.
 We’re officially trapped in here.
 That’s what I like.
 No, really.
 I love that.
 Being trapped is my idea of paradise.

 “Lou?”
 Ace addresses me, looking for answers.